Before You Arrive

 January start date

 - Prices vary.
-Connect with other grad students to find the best places to shop that will fit within your budget.
+Check online or connect with others in the community to find the best places to shop that will fit within your budget.

 May start date

-- Clothing suitable for cool weather and rain, including a coat.
+- Bring clothing suitable for cool weather and rain, including a coat.

 September start dates